 Edamame is immature soybeans, they can be boiled and eaten with salads or soups.
 They can also be eaten on their own.
 Edamame beans contain 8.5 g of protein per ½ cup.

-Tempeh has a slightly nutty flavour Tempeh contains a good amount of probiotics, B vitamins and minerals such as magnesium and phosphorus.
+Tempeh has a slightly nutty flavor Tempeh contains a good amount of probiotics, B vitamins, and minerals such as magnesium and phosphorus.
 It contains about 15 g of protein per ½ cup.

-A favourite protein-rich food among the vegans and the vegetarians has to be on the top of the list.
-The Harvard School of Public Health tells us that it adds about 9 grams of protein to your meal per half cup, along with nearly 15 grams of fibre.
+A favorite protein-rich food among the vegans and the vegetarians has to be on the top of the list.
+The Harvard School of Public Health tells us that it adds about 9 grams of protein to your meal per half cup, along with nearly 15 grams of fiber.

 They are quite versatile and used in multiple recipes ranging from soups to stews to even some desserts.
 And to bust the myth a cup of lentils has as much protein as 18 grams of chicken so you don’t have to worry about falling behind meat-eaters in your protein intake.
 Lentils are the best vegetarian lean protein sources out there.

 Quinoa though technically a seed is a powerhouse of protein.
 What makes Quinoa unique among plant proteins is that it contains all nine essential amino acids, making it a complete protein (something most plant-based proteins aren’t).
 Around one cup of cooked quinoa contains 18 grams of protein, as well as 9 grams of fiber.